Join the fun! Located in the Magic Mountain area in South Idaho

 Location/Facility

-Camp WoTeKI is located south of Twin Falls, Idaho, in the Magic Mountain ski area.
-We rent one of the facilities owned by local organizations.
+Camp WoTeKI is located south of Twin Falls, Idaho, in the Magic Mountain area.
 Campers & staff stay in cabins equipped with bunk beds.
 There are two shower house/bathrooms, each being gender specific.
 We eat meals in the main lodge containing a commercial grade kitchen.
 Designated staff hold a required food handlers permit.

 Pricing Information